NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 What is the difference between intelligence and data?
 This project parses "CIA Factbook" (CIAF) data and attempts to turn some of it into "intelligence".

+Data and algorithms are not technology, they are artifacts of technolgy.

 Theory Of Inteligence
 -
 This is the practice of science.
 A STEM of journalism and persuation.
 Most of all it is the art of finding the truth and incorporating it in yourself and accepting when your world view is discovered to be in error.